What’s ahead for New Zealand’s economic recovery? Insights from Jarrod Kerr, Chief Economist at Kiwibank

 After several years of disruption and economic pressure, it was encouraging to hear a cautiously optimistic view of what lies ahead for 2025.

-Here are key takeaways from Jarrod’s session:
+Here are key takeaways from our session with Jarrod Kerr:

 1. The Goldilocks moment